-Title De Development Sites DPD Role and Context This document supports the delivery of the Development Strategy DPD through allocating land for a particular use or type of development.
-Site allocations seek to deliver specific objectives within the Development Strategy and support/pror note proposals for the use of land.
-Status Development Plan Document Chain of Conformity The Development Sites DPD is consisten The Development Sites DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
-It conforms to an d supports the delivery of the Development Strategy DPD.
-Only those sites considered central to deliver ing the policies and objectives of the Development Strategy DPD and likely to come forward during t he lifetime of the Local Plan are included.
+Title Development Sites DPD Role and Context This document supports the delivery of the Development Strategy DPD through allocating land for a particular use or type of development.
+Site allocations seek to deliver specific objectives within the Development Strategy and support/promote proposals for the use of land.
+Status Development Plan Document Chain of Conformity The Development Sites DPD is consistent with national policy and in general conformity with the Mayor's 'London Plan'.
+It conforms to and supports the delivery of the Development Strategy DPD.
+Only ing the policies and objectives of the Development Strategy DPD and likely to come forward during the lifetime of the Local Plan are included.
 Sites are illustrated on the Policies Map.
-It builds on the non on the Policies Map.
-It builds on the non-statutory master planning studies undertaken on behalf of the Council's Economic Regeneration and Ho Council's Economic Regeneration and Housing Directorate services, in the context of the borough Development Strategy.
+It builds on the non-statutory master planning studies undertaken on behalf of the Council's Economic Regeneration and Housing Directorate services, in the context of the borough Development Strategy.
 Geographical Coverage Borough wide, but also area based.
 Key Milestones Issues and Options: September 2007 Initial Proposals (Preferred Options): September 2010 Publication (Final Proposals): June 2012 Submission: February 2013 Examination: June 2013 Receipt of Inspector's Report: October 2013 Adoption: December 10 th 2013 by Full Council Arrangements for Production Led by Planning Policy Team with technical, legal and administrative support from other teams as necessary.
 Use of consultants, where appropriate, to gather evidence base information.
 Outsource hard copy printing.
 Monitoring and Review AMR with formal review if monitoring report indicates this is necessary.
-Notes (i) Issues and Options report was a joint report with the Development Strategy called "New Issues and Options for Planning Your Borough: Strategy and Sites". (ii) A rough edit version is available at present with a final printed version shortly.
+Notes Issues and Options report was a joint report with the Development Strategy called "New Issues and Options for Planning Your Borough: Strategy and Sites".